2RC Rome - Milan - 1978

-These new etchings by Pasmore, etched between the end of XNUMX and XNUMX, are born with 'Il Mostro'.
+Qhis new etchings by Pasmore, etched and aquatinted between the end of 1977 and 1978, were created with 'Il Mostro'.

 'Il Mostro' is in fact the first etching that Pasmore creates without starting from a project.
 He has in front of him only a varnished plate on which he pours a solution that, as it flows, melts the varnish, thus discovering the shapes that will then be bitten by the acid and modeled by the aquatint.
 He then makes any changes he feels necessary, such as moving elements or adding new ones.
 With this technique Pasmore was able to create directly on the plate, capturing moment by moment the suggestion that the image proposed to him: using the plate directly as a project.

 This way of proceeding, despite its appearance, leaves no room for chance.
 It is the artist who, by moving the plate, guides and controls the shape that is determined.
 Pasmore was thus able to obtain large forms with soft, wavy edges that would otherwise have been more difficult to achieve.
 With this technique , in addition to "Il Mostro" also "La Guerra", "The Blue Between", "Un bel dì vedremo" where created.